Chapter 1: Winter 1197

 “Perhaps I merely imagined it,” Wamba said, one shoulder lifting in a shrug and his voice grown soft.
 His tongue flashed across his lower lip.
 “Perhaps because I was doing the same.”

-“That depends, my lord,” Wamba said, and the tilt of his lips was wicked indeed.
+“That depends, my lord,” Wamba said, with a tilt to his lips that was wicked indeed.

 Cedric’s brow lifted.
 “Upon what, pray tell, does it depend?”

 “Upon which sort of death you mean.”
-Wamba rose up on his knees, his gaze searching Cedric’s as he reached out unmistakably toward the apex of Cedric’s legs.
+Wamba rose up on his knees, his gaze searching Cedric’s as he reached out unmistakably toward the apex of his master's legs.
 “We need not forego our plans entirely.”

 The Saxon caught his hands before they found their mark, holding them firm in his own as he stared at the jester.
 Wamba looked back, his expression clear and earnest.
 What he offered was not something that Cedric had ever asked of him, knowing full well the horror that it held for him.
-Yet Wamba insisted on fighting those memories, though it was always a trial for him, determined that Cedric should have this service of him.
+Yet Wamba insisted on fighting those memories, determined that Cedric should have this service of him.

-Cedric allowed it, so long it caused him no undue distress, but there were certain rules between them upon which he would not compromise.
+Cedric allowed it, so long it caused him no undue distress, but there were certain rules between them which must be observed.
 He pressed Wamba’s hands between his and said firmly, “Not without your cushion.”

 Cedric met his eyes with calm affection, and the same reassurance he always offered.
 “Only as you desire.”

-He managed it, his nose bumping against Cedric’s skin for a handful of strokes, near enough to drag him over, until a tear slipped from the corner of Wamba’s eye and Cedric took a grip on him to push him away.
+He managed it, his nose bumping against Cedric’s skin for a handful of strokes, near enough to drag him over, until a tear slipped from the corner of Wamba’s eye.
+Cedric immediately took a firmer grip on him to push him away.
 “Stop.”

 Wamba stayed where he was, hiding his face from Cedric until his breathing calmed.
 Then his eyes opened, reddened but resolute, and he knelt up to take to his task again.
 Cedric did not question him, only leaned back and let him do as he would.
-The warm, wet mouth that enveloped him was equally determined, sucking at him with purpose and carrying on relentlessly.
+The warm, wet mouth that enveloped him was equally determined, sucking at him with purpose.
 In the face of such an onslaught, Cedric could only surrender.
-A rumble built deep in his throat, rising up and out of his mouth in a low roar as his pleasure peaked.
+A rumble built deep in his throat, rising up and out of his mouth in a roar as his pleasure peaked.
 Wamba persisted through it, drinking down everything Cedric had to give him and easing him through the lingering waves.

 He was still there when Cedric finally found the strength to open his eyes.
 The Saxon reached for Wamba at once, sweat soaked and exhausted by the effort, but with a peaceful satisfaction in his expression that nearly broke Cedric with the force of love it sent pulsing through him.